 There was discussion on this resolution by Chris Lafontaine, Bruce Flamont, Frank Tomkins, Jim Sinclair, Rose Boyer, Pierre Dorion and George Morin.

-Ammendment made by Max Morin to read "that Aboriginal Rights and the Provincial Body not be decentralnumber 8, "that the roles and powers that the Board of Directors and the Executive are to have, be outlined."
+Ammendment made by Max Morin - to read "that Aboriginal Rights and the Provincial Body not be decentralized."

-Seconded by John Dorion, CARRIED.
+Seconded by John Dorion.
+CARRIED.

 Ammendment made by Norman Nateweyes to resolution